Symmetry structure of multi-dimensional time-fractional partial differential equations

 {\bf Abstract:} In this paper, we concentrate on the Lie symmetry structure of a system of multi-dimensional time-fractional partial differential equations (PDEs).
-Specifically, we first give an explicit prolongation formula of the Lie infinitesimal generator involving time-fractional partial derivative in multi-dimensional case, and then show that the admitted infinitesimal generator has an elegant structure.
-Furthermore, we present two simple conditions to determine the infinitesimal generator where one is a system of linear time-fractional PDEs, the other is a system of integer-order PDEs and plays the dominant role in the whole procedure.
-We study three time-fractional PDEs to illustrate the efficiency of the results. \\ {\bf Keywords:} Lie symmetry, Prolongation formula, Riemann-Liouville fractional partial derivative, Time-fractional partial differential equations
+Specifically, we first give an explicit prolongation formula involving Riemann-Liouville time-fractional derivative for the Lie infinitesimal generator in multi-dimensional case, and then show that the infinitesimal generator has an elegant structure.
+Furthermore, we present two simple conditions to determine the infinitesimal generators where one is a system of linear time-fractional PDEs, the other is a system of integer-order PDEs and plays the dominant role in finding the infinitesimal generators.
+We study three time-fractional PDEs to illustrate the {efficiencies} of the results. \\ {\bf Keywords:} Symmetry structure, Prolongation formula, Riemann-Liouville fractional derivative, Time-fractional partial differential equations